Work (Rihanna song): Commercial performance

-In its fourth week, "Work" peaked at number one on the Hot 100 chart and became Rihanna's fourteenth number-one song in the United States.
+The following week, "Work" sold an additional 156,000 copies and moved up to number seven on the Hot 100 chart.
+In its third week, "Work" jumped 7–4 on the Hot 100 chart, earning Rihanna her milestone 20th top-five hit, tying her with Michael Jackson and Stevie Wonder as the artists with the fifth-most top-five songs on the chart In its fourth week, "Work" reached the summit of the Hot 100 chart and became Rihanna's fourteenth number-one song in the United States.
 Subsequently, she became the artist with the fourth-most number-one songs on the chart following The Beatles with 20, Mariah Carey with 19 and Elvis Presley with 18 chart toppers.
 She broke a tie with Michael Jackson, who had reached 13 chart-toppers on the Billboard Hot 100 in his lifetime.
 Additionally, "Work" became Drake's second number-one single on the chart, the previous being the pair's 2010 collaboration, "What's My Name?".
 For the same issue, it rose to number 10 on the Radio Songs chart and became her 24th top-ten single, surpassing Mariah Carey's lead of 23 top-tens on that chart.
 The song remained at number-one on the Hot 100 for nine consecutive weeks and was unseated by Desiigner's "Panda".

+The song was most successful on the Billboard Hot R&B/Hip-Hop Songs where it debuted atop the chart, becoming Rihanna's fifth chart-topper and Drake's fourteenth.
 As of January 2021, "Work" has accumulated over 1.4 billion streams and 1,906,000 downloads in the United States.

+In France, "Work" peaked at number one on the chart for two weeks, becoming Rihanna's sixth number-one in the country, the second-highest amount of all time, and Drake's first ever.
+The single also broke the record for the most streams in a single week, with 2.056 million streams.
+By January 2021, the single had sold an estimated 32.5 million units worldwide.